scullyio/scully/docs/scully-provided-plugins.md

 ## seoHrefOptimise (render)

-Adds an trailing slash (`/`) to all routes that are in the routeService.
-Increases SEO scoring
+Adds a trailing slash (`/`) to all routes that are in the routeService.
+Increases SEO scoring.

 ## adoc (fileHandler)